33rd Alabama Infantry Regiment: Wintering in Georgia

 Having safely withdrawn to Dalton, Georgia, General Bragg directed Cleburne to camp at nearby Tunnel Hill, a town bearing the same name as the spot he had defended atop Missionary Ridge.
 Private Matthews reports that the 33rd Alabama was given "some cabins ... above the tunnel ... some were of round oak poles, others of split oak log, their cracks daubed with clay."
 Captured shelter halves were used as doors, and the men wintered there as best they could.
-He writes that those who died here were buried nearby; the regiment would accompany them to their final resting place "with arms [rifles] reversed, and sounded taps; however, [we] did not always fire blank cartridges from our guns, for fear of exciting other sick men in camp."
+He writes that those who died here were buried nearby; the regiment accompanied them to their final resting place "with arms [rifles] reversed, and sounded taps; however, [we] did not always fire blank cartridges from our guns, for fear of exciting other sick men in camp."
 Though they worried about the nearly worthless currency they were being paid in, "there was not as much complaint as one might suppose, as all realized that the [Confederate] Government was doing all it could for us."
 Matthews blamed "hospital rats" for most of the grumbling, and observed that troops in these winter quarters played cards, dominoes, dice or keno; those who had a dollar, said he, could go to minstrel shows.
-Not everyone in the camp had the best interests of their comrades at heart: "two or more sharpers," said he, would accost soldiers doing various chores and seek to con them out of their earnings.
+Not everyone in the camp had the best interests of their comrades at heart: "two or more sharpers," said he, accosted soldiers doing various chores and seek to con them out of their earnings.
 One regiment was assigned to guard duty every day; whenever the 33rd Alabama drew this duty, they packed up their gear and marched a mile or so to the front lines, leaving behind their sick and a guard over their other property.

-On December 2, 1863, The 33rd Alabama and their comrades in the Army of Tennessee learned that they would be getting a new commander: Braxton Bragg, who had led the army since the Kentucky Campaign, had resigned his position.
-General Hardee was given temporary charge of the force, but on December 27 General Joseph Johnston, a veteran leader who would prove popular with many of his troops, took command.
+On December 2, 1863, The 33rd Alabama and their comrades in the Army of Tennessee learned that they were getting a new commander: Braxton Bragg, who had led the army since the Kentucky Campaign, had resigned his position.
+General Hardee was given temporary charge of the force, but on December 27 General Joseph Johnston, a veteran leader who proved popular with many of his troops, took command.